LionelDraghi/bbt/tests/to_be_implemented/contains_unordered.md

-# Feature: when the modifyer `unordered` is given after `contains`, order of line is ignored
+# Feature: when the modifier `unordered` is given after `contains`, order of line is ignored

 # Background: